ethstorage/goe-cli/README.md

 ```

 > ⚠️ **Note for Linux Users:**
-> GoE CLI relies on keytar for secure key storage.
-On Linux or in environments missing libsecret-1.so.0, keytar will not work, and GoE CLI cannot be used.
+> GoE CLI currently supports macOS and Windows.
+Linux support is still in progress, as the CLI relies on keytar for
+> secure key storage, which is not yet working reliably on Linux.
+We’re actively working on adding full Linux support.

 ## 1. Wallet Command